Social Thinking Frameworks Collection | 26 Teaching Frameworks (Sets 1 & 2 Bundle)

 Who Are the Teaching Frameworks For?

-For over 25 years we’ve been on a mission to create meaningful, honest, and practical answers to the questions, “How does the social world work, and how do we learn to navigate to self-regulate within that world?
-How do we teach this huge range of abstract, implied social information in ways that make sense to social learners?”
-The Interventionist frameworks in Set 1 present seven conceptual visual tools that provide information specifically for interventionists (parents, caregivers, or professionals) to help them explore the social emotional assessment and treatment needs of their children, students, or clients, as well as expand their understanding of the breadth and complexity of the social emotional world.
-These seven conceptual frameworks can be used during student study team meetings, IEP meetings, and to guide interventionists’ exploration of individuals’ social emotional development and treatment needs during the assessment process.
+For over 25 years we’ve been on a mission to create meaningful, honest, and practical answers to the questions, “How does the social world work, and to navigate to self-regulate within that world to meet one’s own social goals?
+How do we teach this huge range of abstract, implied social information in ways that make sense to many different social learning styles?”
+The Interventionist frameworks in Set 1 present seven conceptual visual tools that provide information specifically for interventionists (parents, caregivers, or professionals) to explore the social emotional assessment and treatment needs of their children, students, or clients, as well as expand their understanding of the breadth and complexity of the social emotional world.
+These seven conceptual frameworks can be used during student study team meetings, IEP meetings, and to guide exploration of social emotional development and social thinking needs during the assessment process.
 The other six Social Learner frameworks in Set 1 and all 13 in Set 2 are designed for teaching core social emotional concepts directly to social learners ages four through adult.
 It all begins by creating a mental blueprint in each social learner’s mind to begin exploring, through the use of strategies, how one mind has to consider many minds at once.
 Within this collection are the visual tools, the concrete blueprints, for guiding interventionists as they teach and support their social learners in discovering strategies for how to meet their own social goals within the vast, interconnected social world.

-The many social concepts, frameworks, and strategies within the Social Thinking Methodology are designed for individuals who have solid to advanced receptive and expressive language, as well as academic learning skills.
-Our information taps into metacognitive understanding of one’s own and others’ thoughts and feelings and is designed to help interventionists (e.g., parents, caregivers, teachers, counselors, therapists, and other professionals) teach deeper concepts related to social emotional learning to individuals from ages four years old, across childhood, and throughout the adult years.
+The many social concepts, framework s, and strategies within the Social Thinking Methodology are designed for individuals with solid receptive and expressive language, as well as academic learning skills because the concepts and strategies are language loaded and involve metacognition (i.e., thinking about thinking).
+Our information is also designed to help interventionists (e.g., parents, caregivers, teachers, counselors, therapists, and other professionals) teach deeper concepts related to social emotional learning to individuals from ages four years old, across childhood, and throughout the adult years.

-All social learners benefit from metacognitive strategies for social problem solving and self-regulation, which are at the heart of our ever-evolving social competencies.
-This holds true for those on a neurotypical developmental trajectory, as well as for individuals with social learning challenges.
+Most social learners benefit from metacognitive strategies for social problem solving and self-regulation, which are at the heart of our ever-evolving social competencies.
+This holds true for those on a neurotypical developmental trajectory, as well as for individuals with social learning differences and/or challenges.
 These Social Thinking teaching frameworks can be used with individuals based on their social learning needs and not necessarily their developmental ages.

 What’s Inside the Social Thinking® Frameworks Collection?